abdullmustyy/abdullmustyy/README.md

 - 🌱 I’m currently learning **Next.js**

-- 👨‍💻 All of my projects are available at [https://abdullmustyy.netlify.app/](https://abdullmustyy.netlify.app/)
+- 👨‍💻 Some of my projects are available at [https://abdullmustyy.netlify.app/](https://abdullmustyy.netlify.app/)

 - 💬 Ask me about **React**